Triumph Group (TGI) Q2 2018 Results - Earnings Call Transcript

 And when we do, the past practice of putting up a Triumph sign, but operating them as standalone with a different supply chain and management controls, we're not doing that anymore.
 So, the time is right, having done these nine consolidations and three divestitures to say, okay, what might be attractive areas.
 And we see the supply chain in particular for aftermarket being very fragmented and inefficient.
 And just as Boeing and others are looking at ways to increase the efficiency of aftermarket, so is Triumph.
 So, that's one area.

 And then on systems, we're very interested in expanding our work in areas in support of electrification aircraft, electric brakes, actuation, flight controls and also different technologies that enable increased efficiency and fuel performance.
-And then I mentioned these, these higher temperature materials, and we'll be adopting additive manufacturing in that area as well.
+And then I mentioned these higher temperature materials, and we'll be adopting additive manufacturing in that area as well.
 We're in partnership with some of the top companies that supply that equipment now to help drive out costs.
-So, I'd watch for acquisitions small in that area and then over time a more transformative ones.
+So, I'd watch for acquisitions small in that area and then over time more transformative ones.

 James F. McCabe - Triumph Group, Inc.

-And then I'll also add that, we actually have – we've an event in next couple of days to review our M&A process and improve it.
-So we have our lean people facilitating review of how we do M&A to make sure we're ready, when we have those opportunities.
+And then I'll also add that, we have an event in next couple of days to review our M&A process and approve it.
+So we have our lean people facilitating review of how we do M&A to make sure we're ready when we have those opportunities.

 Cai von Rumohr, CFA - Cowen & Company, LLC